Lakelands railway station: Rail

-Lakelands station is served by Mandurah line services, operated by Transperth Train Operations, a division of the PTA.
-The line goes between Mandurah and Perth Underground stations, continuing north from there as the Yanchep line.
+Lakelands station is served by Mandurah line trains operated by Transperth Train Operations, a division of the PTA.
+The line runs between Mandurah and Perth Underground stations, and continues north from there as the Yanchep line.

 Mandurah line trains operate through Lakelands at a 10-minute frequency during peak, a 15-minute frequency outside peak and on weekends and public holidays, and a 30 to 60 minute frequency at night.
 The journey to Perth takes approximately 50 minutes.
-Lakelands station was projected to receive 2,300 boardings per day upon opening, rising to 3,500 boardings per day by 2031.
+There were projected to be 2,300 boardings per day upon opening, rising to 3,500 per day by 2031.